satyamgarg1515-ops/AI-Chatbot/README.md

 Project: AI-CHATBOT
 Course: B.Tech CSE
-Submitted To: Prof. Shreya Sharma
+Submitted To: Prof. Shriya Dogra

 🏁 Conclusion
 AI-CHATBOT integrates the capabilities of both ChatGPT and Google Gemini into a single, cohesive platform.